-This section is including the information related to the secondment experiences of the project staff.
+This section includes information on the research exchange experiences of the project partners

 What’s your name and where are you from?